knpuniversity/contributing/knpu/testing-bug.md

 be a bug: in this case, that the first argument expects a string.

 As extra credit, I'll link to this exact code.
 Go to the `doctrine/dbal` repository.
-Then, press the letter "t" to open this search screen.
+Then, press the letter `t` to open this search screen.
 I *live* by this shortcut.
 Look for `Connection.php` and open it.
 Search for `executeUpdate()` and... click to select that line: this updates the URL to point here.

-*Then* - here's another trick - press the "y" key.
+*Then* - here's another trick - press the `y` key.
 This changes the URL from `master` to the actual commit sha.
 This helps make sure that this link - to line 1068 - will *forever* point to the line we want - even if someone makes changes on the `master` branch and moves this line.